Genesis (band)

-The group were formed by five Charterhouse pupils, including Banks, Rutherford, Gabriel, and Anthony Phillips, and named by former Charterhouse pupil Jonathan King, who arranged for them to record several singles and their debut album From Genesis to Revelation in 1968.
-After splitting from King, the band began touring, signed with Charisma Records and became a progressive rock band on Trespass (1970).
-Following Phillips' departure, Genesis recruited Collins and Hackett and recorded Nursery Cryme (1971).
+The band were formed by Charterhouse pupils Banks, Rutherford, Gabriel, guitarist Anthony Phillips and drummer Chris Stewart.
+Their name was provided by former Charterhouse pupil and pop impresario Jonathan King, who arranged for them to record several singles and their debut album From Genesis to Revelation in 1969.
+After splitting from King, the band began touring, signed with Charisma Records and shifted to progressive rock with their succeeding album Trespass (1970).
+Phillips departed after the album's recording, with Banks, Rutherford and Gabriel recruiting Collins and Hackett before recording Nursery Cryme (1971).
 Their live shows began to feature Gabriel's theatrical costumes and performances.
-Foxtrot (1972) was their first hit in the UK and Selling England by the Pound (1973) reached number three there, featuring their first UK hit "I Know What I Like (In Your Wardrobe)".
+Foxtrot (1972) was their first charting album in the UK and Selling England by the Pound (1973) reached number three, featuring their first UK hit "I Know What I Like (In Your Wardrobe)".
 The concept album The Lamb Lies Down on Broadway (1974) was promoted with a transatlantic tour and an elaborate stage show, before Gabriel left the group.

-Collins took over as lead singer, and the group released A Trick of the Tail and Wind & Wuthering (both 1976) with continued success.
-Hackett left Genesis in 1977, reducing the band to Banks, Rutherford, and Collins.
+Collins took over as lead singer, and as a four-piece the group released A Trick of the Tail and Wind & Wuthering (both 1976) with continued success.
+Hackett left the band in 1977, reducing the band to a three-piece of Banks, Rutherford and Collins.
 Their ninth studio album, ...And Then There Were Three...
 (1978), contained the band's first major hit "Follow You Follow Me".
-Their next five albums – Duke (1980), Abacab (1981), Genesis (1983), Invisible Touch (1986) and We Can't Dance (1991) – were also successful.
-Collins left Genesis in 1996, and Banks and Rutherford replaced him with Ray Wilson, who appeared on their final album Calling All Stations (1997).
-The commercial failure of the album led to a group hiatus.
-Banks, Rutherford and Collins reunited for the Turn It On Again Tour in 2007, and again in 2021 for The Last Domino?
+Their next five studio albums – Duke (1980), Abacab (1981), Genesis (1983), Invisible Touch (1986) and We Can't Dance (1991) – saw the band embracing a more pop-oriented sound and were all commercially successful.
+Collins left Genesis in 1996 and was replaced by singer Ray Wilson, who appeared on their final studio album Calling All Stations (1997).
+The album's disappointing critical and commercial reception led the group to disband.
+Banks, Rutherford and Collins reunited for the Turn It On Again Tour in 2007 and again in 2021 for The Last Domino?
 Tour.

 With between 100 million and 150 million albums sold worldwide, Genesis are one of the world's best-selling music artists.
-Their discography includes 15 studio and six live albums.
-They have won numerous awards (including a Grammy Award for Best Concept Music Video with "Land of Confusion") and have inspired a number of tribute bands recreating Genesis shows from various stages of the band's career.
+Their discography includes fifteen studio and six live albums.
+They have won numerous awards, including a Grammy Award for Best Concept Music Video for "Land of Confusion", and have inspired a number of tribute bands recreating Genesis shows from various stages of the band's career.
 In 2010, Genesis were inducted into the Rock and Roll Hall of Fame.